nasa/Common-Metadata-Repository/tea-config-generator/README.md

 ## Usage

 The [run.sh](run.sh) command will execute many of the stages of the software needed get the application started.
 To see the options supported, run `./run.sh -h`.
 To start the application, run in one terminal window: `./run.sh -o`.
 This will install the lambda functions and start the offline server.
 In another terminal window try the following commands:

     curl 'http://localhost:3000/dev/configuration/tea/capabilities'
     curl -I 'http://localhost:3000/dev/configuration/tea/status'
-    curl -H 'Cmr-Token: uat-token-value' 'http://localhost:3000/dev/configuration/tea/provider/POCLOUD'
+    curl -H 'Authorization: Bearer uat-token-value' 'http://localhost:3000/dev/configuration/tea/provider/POCLOUD'

 | Action       | URL                                       | Description |
 | ------------ | ----------------------------------------- | ----------- |